Scholarships & Prizes

 The George B. and Susan Kirsch Scholarship

-The Kirsch Scholarship is awarded each year to the most outstanding history major enrolled in the junior class of the School of Arts.
+The Kirsch Scholarship is awarded each year to the most outstanding history major enrolled in the junior class of the School of Liberal Arts.
 Established in 2009 by George B. Kirsch in appreciation of his long tenure as a member of the History department, which began in September 1972, this scholarship also honors the memory of his beloved wife, Susan L. Kirsch, who died in 2008.

 The James J. Lee Jr. Scholarship